geoserver/geoserver.github.io/_posts/2025-09-28-geospatial-techno.md

 **Note**: Be sure to download the WPS extension that corresponds exactly to your GeoServer version—mismatched versions will result in errors.

 Some categories available in the WPS request builder are **JTS**, **Geo**, **GS**, and **Vec**.
--	**JTS:** The JTS category uses the Java Topology Suite library to perform various geometry manipulation and analysis operations such as Buffer, Intersection, Union, Simplify, etc.
+-	**JTS:** The JTS process uses the Java Topology Suite library to perform various geometry manipulation and analysis operations such as Buffer, Intersection, Union, Simplify, etc.
--	**Geo:** This category includes geospatial operations that may involve coordinate transformations and spatial analysis.
+-	**Geo:** This process includes geospatial operations that may involve coordinate transformations and spatial analysis.
 Some common functions include Reproject, Centroid, Convex Hull, etc.
--	**GS:** The GS or 'GeoServer Specific' category uses the GeoTools library and provides a set of geospatial processing operations specifically designed for use in the GeoServer environment.
+-	**GS:** The GS or 'GeoServer Specific' process uses the GeoTools library and provides a set of geospatial processing operations specifically designed for use in the GeoServer environment.
 Some common functions include Feature Count, Centroid, BufferFeatureCollection, etc.
--	**Vec:** This category contains operations specifically designed for working with vector data, such as merge, dissolve, aggregate, etc.
+-	**Vec:** This process contains operations specifically designed for working with vector data, such as merge, dissolve, aggregate, etc.

+The built-in **GS** (for GeoServer) and **Vec** (for Vector) processes have direct access to the layers provided by GeoServer.

+The **JTS** (from JTS Topology Suite library) and **Geo** (from GeoTools library) processes are provided by external libraries.
+If you are interested in making your own process there is a [Process Tutorial](https://docs.geotools.org/latest/userguide/tutorial/process.html) for Java Developers.

-Unlike the **GS** and **Vec** categories, the **JTS** and **Geo** do not have direct access to the layers provided by GeoServer.
-Instead, these processes depend on external libraries rather than utilizing the built-in features of GeoServer.
-First, we will introduce the inputs of the **JTS** and **Geo** categories, and then we will delve into the **GS** and **Vec** categories.
+First, we will introduce the inputs of the JTS and Geo processes, and then we will delve into the GS and Vec processes.

-## JTS and Geo categories
+## JTS and Geo processes
-The **JTS** and **Geo** categories refer to different sets of processing functions that are specifically dedicated to handling geometries and performing geospatial operations.
+The **JTS** and **Geo** processes refer to different sets of processing functions that are specifically dedicated to handling geometries and performing geospatial operations.

 From the Demo menu, navigate to the WPS Request Builder.
 This section contains several types of processes, which you can view in the Choose Process section.
 They accept three inputs for execution: **Text**, **Reference**, and **Subprocess**.